spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ![](<../../assets/screenshots/CleanShot 2022-09-15 at 17.27.12.png>)

-At the bottom of the page, select the GitHub account where to install the Spacelift application and then click on the _Install it for free_ button.
+At the bottom of the page, select the GitHub account where you want to install the Spacelift application and then click on the _Install it for free_ button.

 ![](<../../assets/screenshots/CleanShot 2022-09-15 at 17.44.49.png>)